melxincognito/bp-design-next/README.md

 cd ../
 cd server
 npm i
 ```

-2. Create a .env file in the server folder to configure your local environment
+### 2. Create a .env file in the server folder to configure your local environment

 ```
 touch .env
 ```

-3. Configure the following keys in your local environment:
+### 3. Configure the following keys in your local environment:

 ```
 MY_SQL_HOST
 MY_SQL_USER
 MY_SQL_PASSWORD
 MY_SQL_DATABASE
 ```

+### 4. Start the application

+    To run the application locally, you'll need to open two terminals.
+    In the first terminal, assuming your in the main folder, change to the client directory
+    and run the following:
+    ```
+    cd client
+    npm run dev
+    ```
+    In the second terminal, change to the server directory and run the following:
+    ```
+    cd server
+    npm run devStart
+    ```

+### 5. View application locally

+    Open your browser to localhost:3000 to view the application locally

 # CLIENT SIDE DOCUMENTATION